skills-dev-2/resolve-merge-conflicts/.github/steps/2-step.md

 1. Open the recently created pull request.

 1. Scroll to the bottom of the page.
-Near the merge button, notice a message indicating there is a merge conflict.
+Near the merge button, notice a message indicating there are conflicts to be resolved.

 1. Press the **Resolve conflicts** button to open a special text editor for handling merge conflicts.